minimosd-ng/minimosd-ng/README.md

 It allows you to have any number of tabs.<br>
 One tab can have any number of widgets.<br>
 <br>
 A widget is the basic module of the OSD which can draw anything on screen.
+Most of the widgets look is based on minimosd and minimosd-extra "panels".
 <br>
 <br>
 The font for the max7456 can be uploaded using the rudimentary tool located in tools/osdtool (linux only).
 The font itself is also located in the same place (tools/osdtool/charset.mcm).<br>